kentlouisetonino/aggreflow/README.md

 ### Description
-> - A simple RSS aggregator backend application.
+> - A RSS aggregator backend application.
 The technologies are
     REST APIs, Go-Chi, Go, PostgreSQL, and Docker.
 Currently in progress,

 <br />